EdvinasAndrijauskas/GATHERA/README.md

 Must have requirements:

-1. As a user, I want to be able to make an account
-2. As a user, I want to be able to create an event
-3. As a user, I want to be able to manage my events and account
-4. As a user, I want to be able to see all available events
-5. As a user, I want to be able to join the event
+[x] As a user, I want to be able to make an account [x] As a user, I want to be able to create an event [x].
+As a user, I want to be able to manage my events [x].
+As a user, I want to be able to see all available events [ ] As a user, I want to be able to join the event

 Should have requirements:

-6. As a user, I want to follow interested categories
-7. As a user, I want to be able to stop participating in the event
-8. As a user, I want to filter the events
+[ ] As a user, I want to follow interested categories [ ] As a user, I want to be able to stop participating in the event [x] As a user, I want to filter the events

 Could have requirements:

-9. As a user, I want to get notifications before the event that I participate in starts
-10. As a user, I would like to invite my friends to the event
+[ ]  As a user, I want to get notifications before the event that I participate in starts [ ] As a user, I would like to share the event to other platforms
-11. As a user, I would like to share the event to other platforms

 Will not have requirements:

-12. As a user, I want to add people to my friend list
-13. As a user, I would like to chat with my friends
+[x] As a user, I would like to invite my friends to the event [x] As a user, I want to add people to my friend list [x] As a user, I would like to chat with my friends